-In this context, the UN’s 75th anniversary, more than an occasion for celebration is an opportunity to rethink what has gone right and what has gone wrong in global governance, reassert the principles of multilateral cooperation and (re)build a fit-for-purpose global organisation for the next quarter century.
+In this context, the UN’s 75th anniversary more than an occasion for celebration is an opportunity to rethink what has gone right and what has gone wrong in global governance, reassert the principles of multilateral cooperation and (re)build a fit-for-purpose global organisation for the next quarter century.
 This is a task that is not reserved exclusively or even primarily to the country leaders and delegates meeting at UN Headquarters in New York.
-There is dire need for new ideas from around the world, from global governance experts, economists and philosophers, as well as civil society activists and the broader public.
+There is dire need for active engagement, contribution of creative energy and ideas, and commitment to act by think tanks and advocacy groups, private enterprises and individuals the world over.

-Through the UN2100 initiative FOGGS builds on the expertise of its Advisory Board members, Executive Board, Staff and associated institutions and experts with the overall goal to contribute to a much-needed rethinking of the global governance system, with a view to increasing the latter’s capacity to meet the challenges facing humanity and our planetary home in the coming quarter century.
+Through the UN2100 initiative FOGGS builds on the expertise of its Advisory Board members, Executive Board, Secretariat staff and associated institutions and experts with the overall goal to contribute to a much-needed rethinking of the global governance system, with a view to increasing the latter’s legitimacy and its capacity to meet the challenges facing humanity and our planetary home in the coming quarter century.

 The specific objective to be pursued in the framework of the initiative is to put forward innovative and practical ideas towards a modern, more effective, ethical and people-centred United Nations, as the central node of global governance arrangements and indispensable tool for tackling shared challenges.

 The UN2100 Initiative consists in putting together a set of ideas for global governance and UN reform in response to key global challenges of our times.
 The findings will be combined and broader conclusions will be drawn following consultations with partner institutions and experts, as well as the broader public, for eventual incorporation into a “Call to Renew the UN” that will be submitted to opinion- and decision-makers at various levels.

 October 2018 – September 2020